-Virtual Assistants – Self Help to Customer Service Staff
+Virtual Assistant – Self Help to Customer Service Staff

-Online Virtual Assistants are increasingly becoming the first point of contact for users who need help from customer service.
+The Online Virtual Assistant is increasingly becoming the first point of contact for users who need help from customer service.
 However, sometimes it is inevitable that a real customer service agent steps in and deals with the customer query.

 And here comes the twist; to whom does the service agent turn to when he or she needs help in resolving a question?
 To a virtual assistant of course!